dxxmsdxy/onchain-canon/README.md

 </br>

 ## Appending new OC inscription data
-Additional OC content or credits can be appended by inscribing on an existing OC (re-instription) including just the new entries.
+Additional OC content or credits can be appended by re-inscribing on an existing OC including just the new entries.

 Provenance requirements such as creator address or parent-child can be used to validate appended data.